Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Continuum physics, NHQM methods and rational approximations

 \section{Continuum physics, NHQM methods and rational approximations}

-Here, we discuss the NHQM approaches for continuum physics and their connections with rational approximations of univariate functions with branch points.
-Our emulator-based NHQM approach will be briefly motivated towards the end of Sec.~\ref{subsec:NHQM}, but the formalism is elaborated in Sec.~\ref{sec:interiorview}.
+Here, I discuss the NHQM approaches for continuum physics and their connections with rational approximations of univariate functions with branch points.
+My emulator-based NHQM approach will be briefly motivated towards the end of Sec.~\ref{subsec:NHQM}, but the formalism is elaborated in Sec.~\ref{sec:interiorview}.